 How Can Eating Real Food Help?

-Eating a diet rich in real food, while eliminating ultra-processed foods, can help us build better health, give us energy, keep us full longer and help us lose weight.
+Eating a diet rich in real food, while eliminating ultra-processed foods, can help us build better health, give us energy, and keep us full longer.

 How To Define Whole and Real Foods